dfmoralesb/MPE_tutorials/tutorials/ORTHOLOGY.md

 		plot(a, type="l", lwd=3, ylab="Number of Taxa in Each Ortholog")

-	You should see the following plot
+	You should see the following plot.

 	<p align="center"><img src="images/orthocurve.png" alt="oc" width="700"></p>

-	You can also check the stats by taxon by opening the `taxon_stats.txt` back in the workstation
+	You can also check the stats by taxon by opening the `taxon_stats.txt` back in the workstation.

 		column -t taxon_stats.txt